 Disc Replacement (Total Disc Arthroplasty)

 This newer option replaces your damaged disc with an artificial disc.
-This procedure requires general anesthesia.
-Generally, you are able to go home the same day as surgery or the following day.
+This procedure may require general anesthesia.
+You should be able to go home the same day as surgery or the following day.
 You’ll need to limit activities for several weeks to months.

 Tests